nkostin4/LaTeX-templates/README.md

 ## Why So Many Packages?

 The `preamblex.tex` file that I input into nearly every document (my full preamble) is extremely long.
-You probably won't need so many packages (or such a rich variety of colors).
+You probably won't need so many packages (or all the CSS colors).
 That said, LaTeX on its own is fairly bloated, and I don't think it's even worth optimizing for compilation time.
 As such, every document I write contains the line `\input{preamblex}` so that I always have access to all these packages.

 ## A Point of Caution with the Beamer Class